hos-b/image-carla/README.md

 + average intersection with the other lane

 ### DAgger
-At the end of each epoch (before evaluation), the simulator is ran with the current trained agent.
+At the end of each epoch (before evaluation), the simulator is run with the current trained agent.
 The output of the network is compared with that of the expert.
 If there's a discrepancy, the network is trained with that frame and its corresponding expert controls.
 Each episode continues until the car crashes or there's a certain intersection with offroad or the other lane.
 The algorithm itself continues until a predefined number of frames have been trained.

 ## Use